jonnonz1/nz-statute-book/acts/public/2025/building-overseas-building-products-standards-and-certification-schemes-amendment-act-2025.md

   (e) section 13:
   (f) section 14 (to the extent that it inserts section 390(1)﻿(ce) and (cf) into the Building Act 2004):
   (g) section 15(3) and (4).
-(3) Any part of this Act that has not come into force 2 years after Royal assent comes into force then.
+(3) Any part of this Act that has not come into force before 7 April 2027 comes into force then.
 (4) An Order in Council made under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 3 Principal Act